International Public Access Radio (IPAR): Public Broadcasting Service Airtime

 Is your audience under strict Internet control, Internet firewalls or censorship, or in a country that does not grant fundamental democratic rights and the right to peaceful protest?
 Do you wish to get a non-violent message of hope across any region in the World exercising your own freedom of expression, that is granted by the constitutions of most Democratic Countries where we operate from?

-NEXUS-IBA has been working with international organisations like the United Nations and UNESCO, and other NGOs to get your message across any boundary, literally flying over countries and territories and landing to your desired target from abroad.
+NEXUS-IBA has been working with international organisations like the United Nations and UNESCO, and other NGOs to get their message across any boundary, literally flying over countries and territories and landing to your desired target from abroad.
 We are using very powerful transmitters and highly directional antennas located outside the target country, that cannot be controlled or blocked by authoritarian or dictatorial regimes.

 On Shortwave, satellite and via Internet streaming we can reach with a strong signal, often, bypassing internet firewalls & local government censorship, any country in the world, including: